 Science and Technology for UPSC Exam

-- On average, 15% of the questions are asked from science and technology in the IAS Prelims.
+- On average, 15% of the questions are asked from science and technology in the UPSC Prelims.

 - In the mains, since 2013, 20-30% of the questions are from this section.
-Science and tech also includes ecology and conservation.
+Science and tech also include ecology and conservation.

 Importance of Science and Technology for Civil Servants